 True, there is nothing of this sort that exists.
 This is because most Indians wake up to savings and financial planning really late.
 If I’m not wrong, serious savings for an individual starts at the age of 35 (which by the way is very very late) and this is because finance is not taught at a young age.
 It should probably be introduced in schools.
 Much like science and math, I think finance is equally important.

 3. So what about having a money conversation with kids?

 Most parents buy piggy banks and teach their kids on how to save money and that’s about it.
-I personally think parents should go beyond this and expose kids to conversations around finance and financial products.
+I personally think parents should go beyond this and expose kids to conversations about finance and financial products.
 For example, whenever my wife and I I talk about Mutual Funds or investments in stocks, I make sure my daughter is around so that she is exposed to the conversations.
 They tend to learn a lot just by being present.
-Also, I do give her small amounts of money and ask her to transact at super markets, kids love such tasks.
+Also, I do give her small amounts of money and ask her to transact at supermarkets, kids love such tasks.
 They feel responsible.

 4.What should we tell them about our bank balance?